colthreepv/express-building-blocks/README.md

 # express-building-blocks
-This repository aims to provide reusable components for your actual and future express.js projects.
+This project aims to provide reusable components for your actual and future express.js project(s).

 The building blocks of **this** project (and I hope your projects as well) are: